 Have pairs share with the class the possible drawbacks or disadvantages for each solution they discussed.
 Write these in the second column on the board.
 Allow students to vote for the top two solutions that they feel are most viable from the completed list, given all the information presented.

 Tell students that Lance has some choices in his scenario, although they may be limited, to solve his financial problems.
 Let students know that some people can have such severe debt problems, however, that their ability to repay their debt becomes virtually impossible.
 Tell students that today they will explore ways to get debt relief when debt becomes too overwhelming and impossible to repay.
 Display slide 5 and talk about how, typically, these are the few choices people have when they cannot repay their debt.
 Tell students that they will see three short videos that explain these choices in more detail.

-Ask students to use the Cornell System of Note Taking as they watch a series of short videos.
+Ask students to use the Cornell Notes System as they watch a series of short videos.
 To do this, they should prepare notebook paper prior to viewing the videos.
 The previous link provides detailed information about how to prepare notebook paper for this activity.
 You can also print and distribute the attached Cornell Two-Column Notes Questions graphic organizer to help students take notes.
 Ask students to take notes about the four types of debt relief and solutions as they watch each video.

 Display slide 6.
 Students should copy the questions in the left column of their two-column notes, leaving spaces between them as displayed.
 Show the first video from ABC news.com, "Real Strategies to Climb Out of Debt" (2:36 in length).
 You can also find the full link in the Resources section below.